Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    `crosspost`.
 Default: `link`."
    "sr","string","The subreddit name in which to submit to.
 Can be prefixed with `r/` or `/r/`."
    "title","string","Title of the submission.
 Up to 300 characters long."
-   "text","string","The markdown text for a text post."
+   "text","string","Body text for the post as markdown text."
+   "richtext_json","string","A string of RTJSON.
+This parameter is only applicable for text posts -- only text posts can have rich text bodies."
    "url","string","A valid URL, for a link post."
-   "crosspost_parent","string","For when `type: crosspost`, the full ID36 of a submission."
+   "crosspost_fullname","string","For when `type: crosspost`, the full ID36 of a submission."
    "sendreplies","boolean","Receive inbox notifications for replies.
 Default: true."
    "spoiler","boolean","Mark as spoiler.
 Default: false."
    "nsfw","boolean","Mark as NSFW.
 Default: false."